iced-rs/iced_audio/README.md

 # iced_audio
 Audio based widgets for the iced GUI library for Rust

-## This crate is currently very alpha and incomplete.
+## This crate is currently experimental and incomplete.

 ## Run example with